 We will only use the data we hold to fulfil these functions efficiently and effectively.
 Information held is only shared with those agencies and bodies who have a "need to know basis".

-Your personal data will not be used for any sales or marketing purposes outside of Intrinsic, our ARs and their Advisers and we will not pass your information onto third parties unless we have your consent to do so or we are required by law to do so e.g. for fraud or crime purposes.
+Your personal data will not be used for any sales or marketing purposes outside of Quilter Financial Planning, our ARs and their Advisers and we will not pass your information onto third parties unless we have your consent to do so or we are required by law to do so e.g. for fraud or crime purposes.

 How do we ensure the security of personal data?